 Tell Your Story About Bedford County Jail

 Did you meet some cool folks in jail?
-Want to throw a shout out to somebody you met in jail?
-Throw a shout out to them here.
+Want to send a message to somebody you met in jail?
+Send a message to them here.

 Send a message to Bedford County Jail